tomideadeoye/merislabs-official/docs/authentication_removal_strategy.md

     - Remove `if (!session || !session.user || !session.user.id)` checks and related 401 Unauthorized responses.
 2.  **Decouple User-Specific Data:**
     - Refactor database queries and service calls to operate without a `userId` or to use a generic/default user context if necessary.
-    - For features relying on user-specific Notion databases or files, ensure they can operate on predefined or configurable global sources instead.
+    - For features relying on user-specific WE NO LONGER USE NOTION, MIGRREATE ALL TO NEON/POSTGRESSDB/SCHEMA, ENSURE WE ARE COMPLETELY USING THE DB FROM NEON AND DELTE ALL MIGRATED FILES databases or files, ensure they can operate on predefined or configurable global sources instead.
 3.  **Clean up Authentication Libraries/Dependencies:**
     - Gradually remove `next-auth` and associated packages/configurations.